HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 U
 -
 **unsigned** A keyword that is used as type specifier for integer types.
 Indicates that the type only holds values greater than or equal to zero.
+W
+-
+**word** Term for the natural unit of data used by a particular processor design.
+The word size is the preferred size for moving units of information around.
+The size of a word is often mesarued in bits like for example 64-bits computer.